oytisa/NRTLCTS/README.md

  2. Forest Cover Change Explorer
  3. Landscape Change Explorer
 ```
-The guide also includes instructions for selecting specific zones or districts/woredas and accessing summary statistics for those areas.
+__Note:__The guide also includes instructions for selecting specific zones or districts/woredas and accessing summary statistics for those areas.
 Overall, this guide is useful for anyone interested in studying and understanding forest cover changes in the selected ecoregions of Bale and West Arsi areas.
 # Forest Cover Explorer
 This application provides a visualization of forest cover in Bale and Arsi landscapes.
 It displays the geographical distribution of forest areas and the respective forest cover by year in each landscape based on Sentinel-satellite images of 10m spatial resolution as produced by ESRI.
 To open the Forest Cover Explorer,